Samoa Upolu Cycle Tour

 Meals: B

-Day 3: Coastal Ride to Matautu — Giant Clams & Return to Paradise (26 km)
+Day 3 (Thursday, 24 September) Coastal Ride to Matautu - Giant Clams & Return to Paradise

 This morning we leave Le Vasa Resort and head south along the coast.
 The first 14 km are gentle - a quiet coastal road that winds through villages, past bright painted churches and children calling out from the roadside.
 The ocean glitters to our left the whole way.

 Then comes the climb.
-At Falelatai, the road rises steeply for about 2 km — gaining 200 metres of elevation.
-On an e-bike it is a genuine but very manageable challenge, and on a clear day the reward at the top is worth every metre: a sweeping view over the lagoons stretching along the south coast.
+At Falelatai, the road rises steeply for about 2 km - gaining 200m of elevation.
+On an Ebike it is a genuine but very manageable challenge, and on a clear day the reward at the top is worth every meter: a sweeping view over the lagoons stretching along the south coast.
 Take a breath.
 Take a photo.
-The descent follows — partly unsealed, so take care — before the road flattens out again along the coast.
+The descent follows - partly unsealed, so take care - before the road flattens out again along the coast.

-Cycling: ~ 26 km / Grade 2–3 — sealed coastal road with one significant climb
+Cycling: ~ 26 km, easy to moderatet (mostly sealed coastal road with one significant climb)

 Accommodation: Return to Paradise Resort, Matautu